lucy-xfl/portfolio3D/README.md

 # React + Vite

-This is my first React + Three project
+Exciting news!
+It's my first React Three Project!

-The main content is a part of my protofolio.
+I'm thrilled to share my latest portfolio webpage created using React Three Fiber Drei helper useScroll with GSAP.
+It's been an incredible experience using Three.js to build 3D elements in the web page.
+I encourage you to check it out and play with it yourself!
+A big thank you to Thais for providing the 3D model and Wassim SAMAD for the invaluable teaching video.

-Thanks for Wassim SAMADView Wassim SAMAD and Thaís
+Here's the link to my portfolio3D: https://lucy-xfl.github.io/portfolio3D/

 Here is the demo of this webpage